mziyabo/mziyabo.github.io/_pages/about.md

 </figure>
 {:/}

-I'm [mziyabo](/).
-I work for Amazon AWS.
-I write [articles](articles/) -all my thoughts and opinions and not those of my employer.
-Currently working on these [projects](/projects) both presently and in the future.
+Hi, I'm mziyabo.
+I work at Amazon AWS.
+I write [articles](/articles) and do some [projects](/projects) in my off time Professionally, I have worked with:
+- C#
+- TypeScript
+- AWS Cloud
+- Microsoft Dynamics and a smorgasbord of Microsoft Server technologies
+- Linux, PowerShell and NodeJs

+Away from work you'll find me rooting for the Boston Celtics ☘

+Contact me at mziyabo@live.com.

 </div>